Budapest Festival Orchestra

 Frequently Asked Questions

-Some of Budapest Festival Orchestra's most popular songs include Hungarian Dance No. 5 in G Minor, WoO 1, No. 5, L'oiseau de feu, K. 10.
+Budapest Festival Orchestra's most streamed songs include Hungarian Dance No. 5 in G Minor, WoO 1, No. 5, L'oiseau de feu, K. 10.
 Suite 1919: V. Danse infernale du roi Kastchei, 8 Slavonic Dances, Op.
 72, B. 147: No. 2 in E Minor (Allegretto grazioso), Hungarian Dance No. 1 in G Minor, WoO 1, Symphony No. 41 in C Major, K. 551 'Jupiter': I. Allegro vivace.
-These tracks have impressed fans and helped cement their place in the music industry.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.